-Are you considering different aviation careers, and becoming a helicopter or airplane commercial pilot?
+Are you considering an aviation career, and becoming a helicopter or airplane commercial pilot?
 Are you looking for an outstanding career offering great income potential?
 Are you wanting a job in a market/industry that is exploding with growth?
 Helicopter and airplane pilots are in demand worldwide, and they make an outstanding wage ($45,000 to $120,000 per year).
-If you answered yes to these questions now is the time to pursue your dream job as an aviation career pilot.
+If you answered yes to these questions now is the time to pursue your dream job as an aviation career pilot, and check out aviation careers list.

 Upper Limit Aviation (ULA) is a helicopter and airplane flight training school designed for career-minded pilots.
-ULA has three pilot school locations, Salt Lake City, Cedar City, UT, and Murrieta, CA. We are partnered with Southern Utah University in Cedar City to provide flight training combined with college courses leading to a standard college degree.
+ULA has two pilot school locations, Salt Lake City, Cedar City, UT, and Murrieta, CA.

 There are a number of awesome reasons why this an ideal time to pursue a helicopter pilot or airplane aviation career.
 There is an array of aviation industry employers looking for experienced and well-trained pilots.